dunnkers/fseval/README.md

 fseval is a framework for evaluating Feature Selection methods.
 It is built around a new set of metrics, using synthetic datasets for more meaningful evaluation.

 ## Usage
 Install locally (not on PyPi yet) by cloning the repo.
-Execute with `fseval` folder in current working directory:
+Execute with `fseval` folder in current working directory in a Python 3 environment:

 ```shell
 python -m fseval.ranking.rfe ./example/descriptor.csv --batch_id=test